Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-add-classes.md

 ## Caveats and conclusion

-The approach used here tries to get the best of both worlds without long training times and significant performance hits.
+The approach used here tries to get the best of both worlds when it comes to adding new classes to the COCO pretrained models without long training times and significant performance hits.
 There is of course a caveat here.
 Since the heads rely on the frozen features from the previous layers, if those layers do not contain the relevant features, the head will not perform well.
 This would probably happen if you train the model on a dataset that looks very different from COCO such as an aerial view dataset.
-And since the backbone is not finetuned, it is also possible the additional classes don't reach the same performance they would have reached if trained from scratch and all the layers unfrozen.
+And since the backbone is not finetuned, it is also possible the additional classes don't reach the same performance they would have reached if trained from scratch and with all the layers unfrozen.
 One thing that could be tried to possibly improve the performance is to unfreeze one or more of the last layers during the training so that they can get finetuned to the task.
 Of course, this also means you will have to duplicate these layers as a separate branch, just as we duplicated the head, and load the COCO weights correctly in the COCO branch and the custom-trained weights in the additional branch, but it shouldn't be difficult following the formula outlined in this guide.
 Moreover, there is no need to concatenate the outputs from these additional layers, as they would just be passed down to individual heads, so you don't have to worry about a complicated concatenation procedure.

 And that's all.
 Thanks for reading.